AI Exposure Map · Methodology

 It combines two forces: momentum (how has the occupation developed in recent years?) and AI disruption (how much downward pressure does automation exert on this occupation?).
 NL vulnerability determines how much of that AI pressure actually feeds through in the Dutch context.

 A damping factor of 0.7 is applied to the momentum.
 This is standard practice in forecasting (mean reversion): recent trends rarely persist at full force.
 UWV signals, for example, that ICT labour tightness is easing — confirming that growth is decelerating.
-The result is presented as a range: conservative (with damping) to optimistic (without damping).
+The result is presented as a range: lower bound (with damping) to upper bound (without damping).

 The formula in five steps